ALLAN-mfQ/Multi-Part-Boolean-for-Blender/README.md

 # [日本語版 README はこちら (Japanese README)](README_ja.md)
 ## Overview

 Multi-Part Boolean is a Blender addon designed to execute complex boolean operations in a single step by processing objects composed of multiple, overlapping, yet disconnected mesh parts.
 The result is generated in a new collection for each execution, leaving the original objects unaffected.
 For example, it can perform a boolean operation on an object like a figure's hair part, which consists of a collection of independent strands, while maintaining the separation of each strand in the final result.
+Use this addon when Blender's standard boolean operations fail to properly close holes or when you want to avoid self-intersection issues that can occur with standard booleans.